treesturn/PropertyResale_Application/README.md

 # PropertyResale_Application
-A simple Singapore Property Resale App that has a SQL database built from real-life dataset
+A simple Singapore Property Resale App that has a SQL database.

 This project is done by a group of students in Singapore Institute of Technology.

-it contains a SQL database built using SQLite with a real-life Resale Properties dataset aquired from data.gov.sg
+The UI of the project is done using Android Studio and SQL database is built using SQLite, with a real-life Resale Properties dataset aquired from data.gov.sg